-USA Pickleball’s High School Grant Program will provide current USA Pickleball members a maximum of $350 reimbursement for the purchase of qualified start-up pickleball equipment for regular high school physical education classes and after school programs.
+USA Pickleball High School Grant Program will provide USA Pickleball members working with a specific high school physical education teacher, a maximum of $350 reimbursement for the purchase of start-up pickleball equipment for regular physical education (PE) classes and after school programs.

 - You must be a current USA Pickleball member 18 years of age or older.
 If you are not a USA Pickleball member, CLICK HERE.

 - Your designated school location must be listed in “Places 2 Play” at the time the grant application is submitted.

 - You are limited to one grant per location (lifetime).

 - A named PE teacher or equivalent person must participate in the start-up program.